calvinhzy/aaz/Commands/storage-mover/agent/_list.md

 # [Command] _storage-mover agent list_

-Lists all agents in a Storage Mover.
+Lists all Agents in a Storage Mover.

 ## Versions